Wildlife is very important to us. It’s why we’re here. Come & share it…

 Walk on the Wild-side

 Why not book a walk on the farm with Katharine?
 Find out more about how we are restoring biodiversity.
-Learn the songs of birds, the names of plants and what animals have been on walk about during the night… (to come)
+Learn the songs of birds, the names of plants and what animals have been on walk about during the night… email for more details

 FARM WILDLIFE LISTS